 West Cornwall · TR20

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Goldsithney, that work is shaped by the place itself — Goldsithney is a small linear village on the B3280 inland from Marazion — and home to the Trademark Designs studio, so we know its lanes, water table and planning history personally, with a building stock that leans toward traditional granite cottages and Victorian semis.
+On a Goldsithney site, the brief always meets the place — Goldsithney is a small linear village on the B3280 inland from Marazion — and home to the Trademark Designs studio, so we know its lanes, water table and planning history personally, with a building stock that leans toward traditional granite cottages and modern infill and barn conversions.

 • Rural / open-countryside policy area